Categories

 B.E.D.
 Recipe The Body Ecology Diet

-Toasty Coconut Truffles for The Body Ecology Diet
+Toasty Coconut Truffles for Body Ecology Diet (B.E.D.)

-You’ll notice lakanto listed in the ingredients.
-This natural sweetener does not feed harmful yeast or bacteria, which makes this a perfect recipe for those on The Body Ecology Diet (B.E.D).
+You’ll see BE Sweet Powder listed in the ingredients; this natural sweetener does not feed harmful yeast or bacteria.
+Making this a perfect recipe for anyone healing on Body Ecology Diet (B.E.D.).
 Diabetics too, because lakanto doesn’t influence blood sugar or insulin release.

-This recipe is gluten, dairy, and refined sugar free.
+~~ gluten, dairy, and refined sugar free ~~

 Makes: 16 small balls